artxgj/sql-stories/stock-market/amazon-buys-wholefoods-sql.md

 ;
 ```

-## How did Whole Foods, Walmart and Costco do during the same period? ##
+## Stock Performance of Whole Foods, Ali Baba, Costco and Walmart During the Same Period##

 ```SQL
 WITH retailers AS (